iidak/Marketplace/README.md

 # Security overview
 – Scripts entered to input fields do not run the posted scripts.\
 – SQL injections are not possible\
-– We could hash the password we use for your mail provider, but it's not visibly used in frontent, so not critical.\
+– We could hash the password we use for our mail provider, but it's not visibly used in frontend, so not critical.\
-– We could add email verification, so you can't post an offer unless you verify your email with a generated code.
+– We could add email verification, so you can't post an offer unless you verify your email with a generated code.\
+\
+Overview of our work:\
+- We added email verification to backend, which sends an email with a verification code to the given email address
+- We also added email verification to frontend, so now only brands with verified emails can make campaigns